gregf/cookbook-prosody/README.md

 ###luasec_package
 This sets the required package when 's2s_secure_auth` is set to true.
 Defaults to lua-sec-prosody.

+###modules_enabled
+This is an array of default modules that are loaded.
+See `attributes/default.rb` for default values.
+Vist [here](http://prosody.im/doc/modules) for a complete list of modules, and what they do.

 ###vhosts_dir
 The prosody_vhost lwrp  uses this directory to store individual configuration files for virtualhosts.
 Defaults to /etc/prosody/vhosts.d.